pierrickrogermele/dev-doc/vim.md

 	endwhile

 	return -2
 endfunction
 ```
+`>1` means to start a fold level 1 on this line.
+`<3` means to end a fold level 3 on this line.
+`a2` means that fold level = fold level of previous line + 2.
+`s3` means that fold level = fold level of previous line - 3.
 `-1` means undefined folding level.
 Vim will define and set the level of this line to the level of the line before or after, which ever is smaller.
+However when it's before a fold level `>1` it will be set to 0.
+`0` means "no fold".
+`=` means to use fold level from the previous line.

 ## Argdo